mattleroy/users_test/README.md

 # users_test
-Application that handles user registration and authentication
+Application that handles user registration and authentication.

-Used Django, Django-crispy-forms
+Used Django, and Django-crispy-forms for additional styling.

 Allows users to register, login, logout, and redirect to an index page.